How an enterprise key management system can prevent data breaches, produce efficiency savings, simplify compliance, and enable digital transformation.

 Efficiency and Cost Reduction

-An enterprise KMS provides many opportunities for increasing efficiency and reducing cost:
+An enterprise key management plan must create many opportunities for increasing efficiency and reducing cost:

 Data protection is now a boardroom issue.
 Organizations must comply with numerous regulations such as PCI-DSS, GDPR, CCPA, SOX, HIPAA, and many others, not to mention internal governance policies and standards which are commonly based on national or international standards such as FIPS or ISO.

 Encryption and tokenization are primary methods of protecting data but are only effective if the associated keys are properly protected and managed.
 An enterprise KMS enables organizations to easily maintain and demonstrate adherence to standards, policies, and regulations.